You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 9. Fly Fishing

 This is something we didn’t get a chance to do because we didn’t know about it beforehand, but it’s something Jacob would have loved to try!
 The rivers are popular spots for fly fishing.
-You can go with a guide or get your own permit.
+You can go with a guide or get a permit.
 If you’re on the East side of the park in the Indian Reservation area, you need special permits.
-Check with the Visitor Center for all the rules and regulations.

 Best Time to Visit Glacier National Park

-• Best Weather and Sightseeing: July and August are the best times to visit if you want to ensure the roads and many hiking trails are open.
+• Best Weather and Sightseeing: July and August are the best times to visit to have the whole park open, including the GTSR’s famous scenic drive and hiking trails.
 The main road won’t be fully open until late June, but that varies year-to-year based on snowfall and the status of road repairs.
-This is also the most crowded and when you need to book rooms far in advance.
+This is also the most crowded, and when you need to book rooms far in advance.

-• Shoulder Season: A great alternative is to visit during shoulder season in late May through June or fall..
+• Shoulder Season: A great alternative is to visit during shoulder season in late May through June or fall, but your options will be more limited.

-• Best Time for Winter Activities: November through April are popular times to visit for ice climbers and cross country skiers.
-Camping is free and nearby lodging rates are low.
-Temperatures can go below freezing, and you need to beware of avalanches.
+• Best Time for Winter Activities: November through April is a popular time for ice climbers and cross-country skiers to visit.
+Camping is free, and nearby lodging rates are low.
+Temperatures can go below freezing, and you must be aware of avalanches.

 Best Time to Visit Glacier National Park Average TemperaturesPin